Muhammad-Zeeshan-Khan/speech-recognition-app/readme.md

 ## About

 This is a Speech Recognition Application for Windows built with a graphical user interface (GUI) using Python.
 The application utilizes AssemblyAi's API for speech transcription.
-It was developed as a university project and completed on December 11, 2023.
+It was completed on December 11, 2023.

 ----